P1Analytics/Thesis/README.md

     What is outliers

+        In statistics, an outlier is an observation point that is distant from other observations.
+        An outlier may be due to variability in the measurement or it may indicate experimental error; the latter are sometimes excluded from the data set.[3]
+Outliers can occur by chance in any distribution, but they often indicate either measurement error or that the population has a heavy-tailed distribution.
+        In the former case one wishes to discard them or use statistics that are robust to outliers, while in the latter case they indicate that the distribution has high skewness and that one should be very cautious in using tools or intuitions that assume a normal distribution.
+        A frequent cause of outliers is a mixture of two distributions, which may be two distinct sub-populations, or may indicate 'correct trial' versus 'measurement error'; this is modeled by a mixture model.

     how to identify outliers

+        Q1 = First Quartile
+        Q3 = Third Quartile
+        Inter-quartile Range (IQR) = Q3 - Q1
+        Lower Outlier Boundary = Q1 - 1.5 * IQR
+        Upper Outlier Boundary = Q3 + 1.5 * IQR

     clean the outliers and replace it with ....

     __Extreme value analysis__ is a very specific kind of outlier analysis where the data points at the outskirts of the data are reported as outliers.
     Such outliers correspond to the statistical tails of probability distributions